Rule 3: You’ve come a long way, baby

 Guns are purpose-built to be dangerous.
 A gun with a round in the chamber, the hammer cocked, and the safety off can sit on a table for decades and not go off–but as soon as human hands enter the equation, anything can happen.
 The ONLY way to ensure nothing bad happens is to train the brain controlling those human hands till they habitually perform safely.

 When I worked Internal Affairs, I often responded to investigate officer-involved shootings right after they happened.
 Once, in the middle of the night, I went to the hospital to check on an agent (from an agency that shall remain nameless) who had been shot.
 His buddies had been dry-practicing with a pistol in the next room.
 They left the room and returned some time later.
-Without rechecking the chamber, one of them “dry” practiced one more time–BANG!
+Without rechecking the chamber, one of them “dry” practiced one more time–

 Dry Practice